 On the first roll, called "coming out," the shooter wins on a seven or an eleven.
 If the shooter rolls any other number, that number is now the "point."
 The shooter needs to hit the point before he rolls a seven to win.

 The simplest bet to make is: Will the shooter win or lose on his roll?
 You can also place other bets.
 For example, you can bet that the shooter will hit another number before he rolls a seven.

 If you make a "pass line" wager to bet whether or not the shooter will win, your odds are approximately 50/50.
 If you make more specific bets, your odds of winning drop but your payouts rise.

-Roulette is a wheel with the numbers 1 - 36 on it in red and black, and the numbers 0 (and in American casinos also 00) in green.
-The croupier, or roulette dealer, spins the wheel and the ball falls on one of the numbers.
+Roulette is a wheel with 38 numbers on it.
+The numbers 1 - 36 are either red or black and the number 0 (and in American casinos, also 00) in green.
+The croupier, as a roulette dealer is called, spins the wheel and the ball falls on one of the numbers.

-There are a number of different ways that you can place roulette bets.
+There are several ways to place roulette bets.
 The simplest is to bet on whether the ball will fall on a red or black piece, which has odds of almost 50/50 ("almost" because of the one or two green tiles at 0 and 00).

-You can increase the payout but lower your odds by betting on specific numbers or on ranges of numbers (like "1 to 12" or "1 to 18").
+You can increase the payout — but lower your odds — by betting on specific numbers or ranges of numbers (like "1 to 12" or "1 to 18").

 The Two Casino Games with the Worst Odds of Winning

-The two casino games with the lowest chances of winning also happen to be two of the most popular games to play.
-They are easy to understand and require little to no skill to play, so a lot of people play, making lots of money for the casinos.
+The two casino games that are hardest to win also happen to be two of the most popular games to play.
+They're easy to understand and require little to no skill, so a lot of people play, making lots of money for the casinos.